 Our board is composed of the following:

-A qualified Accountant with a Business degree equivalent from University of Portsmouth.
-He has 25 years experience in Manufacturing industry with a large chunk of that time running a profitable subsidiary of a Multi National company.
-He is also well versed in consumer affairs having been on the Post Office Users National Council and currently Vice chair of the South West Regional organisation of the Consumer Council for Water.
-He has also chaired the Totnes Development Trust for the last 7 years.
+I am a qualified Accountant with a Business degree equivalent from University of Portsmouth.
+I’ve 25 years experience in Manufacturing industry with a large chunk of that time running a profitable subsidiary of a Multi National company.
+I am also well versed in consumer affairs having been on the Post Office Users National Council and currently Vice chair of the South West Regional organisation of the Consumer Council for Water.
+I have chaired the Totnes Development Trust for the last 7 years.

 Transition in Action manager at Transition Town Totnes with overall responsibility for internal management, income generation and strategic influencing.
 Her background is in community development and social enterprise with a strong track record in successful business development for community based charities and enterprises.